AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### Purdown

-Goats and views, need I say more?
+Goats and views.

 #### Severn Beach

-Train makes this an easy day out, wouldn't pack any towels though.
+Not a great 'beach' but easy to get to on the train and cool view of Wales.

 #### Bristol Beacon